 William J. Stowe

-William has developed substantial transactional, regulatory, and compliance experience in addition to his extensive litigation experience.
+William has extensive litigation experience in addition to substantial transactional, regulatory, and compliance experience.

 Commercial Transactions, Regulatory and Compliance